javag97/design/content/posts/2018-09-10/index.md

 ## Ethical considerations
 1. Artist may feel that our app violates their usage rights as the creator of an image.
 An artist should have a say whether their work gets displayed on the app.
-2. We have to consider what would happen to coomunities that don't want people in their space.
+2. We have to consider what would happen to communities that don't want people in their space.
 3. How would we go about monitoring ”inappropriate” art without trying to censor different perspectives?
 This is an important question that needs lots of consideration.

 ## Technical limitations
 How can we people be able to interact with doodles made by others?
-At the time of the project, Apple's ARKit can support the app as designed, but Android devices need futher development.
+At the time of the project, Apple's ARKit can support the app as designed, but Android devices need further development.